 Since its initial petition, LT has revised its Land Plan for Keahuolū to better fit the needs of the community.
 The new Keahuolū Land Plan includes a broad range of mixed-housing choices that will appeal to different age groups and levels of affordability.
 Because Phase I and Phase II have not yet been substantially developed, Phase III, which includes a portion of the Makalapua Project District area, had remained "Agricultural" subject to incremental reclassification to "Urban" under the 1991 LUC Decision and Order.
 In August 2015, LT submitted a motion to amend the 1991 LUC Decision and Order to remove Phase III from the Decision and Order to file a new District Boundary Amendment (DBA) Petition based on the new land plan.
+The motion also stipulated that a portion of land less than 15 acres be removed from Urban Phase III so that it could later be redistricted to "Urban" and developed as part of the future Makalapua Project District.
 On March 24, 2016, the LUC approved the motion to remove the Phase III lands from the 1991 LUC Decision and Order.
 Refer to Appendix "A".
 One of the conditions of the LUC's motion was that LT comply with recommendations made by the State Department of Transportation.
 The TIAR prepared for the Makalapua Project District is consistent with those recommendations and has recommended road improvements to mitigate the project's impact on roadways.
 Additional pro-rata shares of these mitigation measures are included.
+Additionally, Finding of Fact No. 27 from the Decision and Order of the modification includes testimony from LT that it would not develop the remainder of the Urban Phase III lands without obtaining prior approval of the LUC and that LT would not seek to redistrict other portions of Urban Phase III in less than 15-acre increments, except for the portion to be included in the Makalapua Project District project.

 As a result of the LUC approval of the motion to amend, the 14.96-acre portion of Phase III lands remains in the State "Agricultural" district, is no longer subject to incremental redistricting, and has been incorporated into the proposed Makalapua Project District development.
 LT will be seeking a DBA to move these 14.96 acres to the "Urban" District.
 The DBA and other permits will be processed through the County of Hawai'i.
+A breakdown of the proposed land uses within the 14.96-acre area is presented in Table 10 below.